pratty010/Boxes/Try Hack Me/Easy/Blue/Write_up.md

-# Writeup for the Try_Hack_Me box - Blue.
+# Writeup for the Try Hack Me box - [Blue](https://tryhackme.com/room/blue)

 The box has Eternal Blue (MS17-010) vulnerability which could be exploited to get on the box.
-It is an easy guided box.
+It is an easy guided box.\
 Has following sequels as Ice and Blaster.

 > Pratyush Prakhar (5#1NC#4N) - 10/30/2020